Dissolving the myth: Facebook groups are not brand communities

-No wonder, that Facebook is trying to gain back the spotlight among brands and companies by claiming to be THE space for communities.
+It's no wonder that Facebook is trying to gain back the spotlight among brands and companies by claiming to be THE space for communities.
 And Facebook is not kidding, the word community is everywhere – there is a whole Facebook community page and in February 2018 there was even a Facebook Communities Summit, where outstanding Facebook community builders such as group or page admins were invited to London.

-However, something has to be clear: Facebook groups are not communities and they hardly replace brand communities.
+However, something has to be made clear: Facebook groups are not communities and they hardly replace brand communities.
 Let us break down the myths and assumptions about the impact of Facebook groups and brand communities on your brand.

 Communication vs. Sales